specht/champ/README.md

         RTS
 ```

+Please note that this will only yield data for labels which actually get called via `JSR` at some point in the program.

 This programm calls the `COUNT` subroutine three times with different X arguments, and we get both X and the number of cycles spent in `COUNT`:

 ![X at PC 0x6010](doc/example04_1.gif?raw=true)